-Classrooms across Grand Erie include students from the Six Nations of the Grand River Territory, the Mississaugas of the Credit First Nation, and a number of other Indigenous, First Nation, Métis, and Inuit people in the urban community.
-It is the goal of the Grand Erie District School Board to provide an enriching school experience that acknowledges and respects the Indigenous communities represented in our schools.
+Classrooms across Grand Erie include students from the Six Nations of the Grand River Territory, the Mississaugas of the Credit First Nation, and a number of other Indigenous, First Nation, Métis and Inuit people in the urban community.
+It is the goal of Grand Erie to provide an enriching school experience that acknowledges and respects the Indigenous communities represented in our schools.

-The Grand Erie District School Board is dedicated to providing culturally responsive services and programs for Indigenous students that will improve the school experience and success for all Indigenous students.
-Grand Erie encourages the development of strong partnerships with Indigenous families, communities, and organizations.
+Grand Erie is dedicated to providing culturally responsive services and programs for Indigenous students that improve the school experience and success for all Indigenous students.
+Grand Erie encourages the development of strong partnerships with Indigenous families, communities and organizations.

 National Indigenous Peoples Day

 June 21 - Indigenous Peoples Day is held on the summer solstice to celebrate the unique heritage, culture and achievements of Indigenous people and communities across the country.
 On this day, there are celebrations across Canada that showcase First Nations, Metis and Inuit people and culture.

 Identify, develop, implement and review strategies to support First Nation, Métis and Inuit (FNMI) student achievement in collaboration with school and system staff through the Board Improvement Plan.

 Create learning environments that are engaging, inclusive and culturally relevant to FNMI students, parents and community members.

 Establish, maintain, enhance and review partnerships and community relationships that support the unique needs of FNMI students to reach their full potential.

 Create environments that are healthy and that recognize the well-being of mind, body, emotion and spirit of students and staff.